 Following the January 2020 drone strike that killed IRGC Quds Force commander Qassem Soleimani, Iran-based attempts to hack U.S. federal, state and local government websites jumped 50% and nearly tripled worldwide.
 In February 2020, Reuters and Certfa exposed an Iranian hacking attempt—through Charming Kitten—targeting Israeli academics and researchers who study Iran.
 Hackers posed as prominent journalists who cover Iran, and asked for email credentials to preview interview questions all in an attempt to penetrate their targets’ accounts.

 As the world has struggled to respond to the COVID-19 pandemic, Iran has been one of the hardest-hit nations, driven in large part to various missteps taken by the regime.
 Despite facing an unprecedented public health crisis, Iran has continued its malign cyber activities unabated.
 At a press conference on March 20, 2020, Secretary of State Pompeo asserted that Russia, China, and Iran are carrying out online disinformation campaigns to stoke fear and discord in the U.S. On April 2, Reuters reported that hackers working in the interest of the Iranian government have since early March used advanced phishing techniques to try and steal the email passwords of staff members at the World Health Organization, presumably to gain access to intelligence that would aid in the fight against the coronavirus.
 Analysts believe the hackers were tied to Tehran as the malicious websites used to deceive the staffers were previously used in a campaign targeting American academics with connections to Iran.
 Similar incidents were reported, where Iranian hackers allegedly targeted British universities researching coronavirus vaccines as well as U.S. pharmaceutical company Gilead Sciences Inc. That’s not to mention reports of an attempted Iranian cyber attack on Israeli civilian water infrastructure in the middle of a pandemic.
+Cybersecurity researchers also revealed that Iranian hackers have been launching cyber attacks involving ransomware, hitting 80 Israeli firms at the end of 2020.
+The Iranian hackers, known as Pay2Key, also claimed to have penetrated the Israeli Aerospace Industries.
 These incidents highlight that the Iranian cyber threat adds additional layers of insecurity at a time of international crisis.